Avg. Base Salary (USD)

 Home inspectors are responsible for evaluating properties, either currently or previously owned.
 They determine the quality and functionality of homes’ structures and systems.
 They most commonly work for potential home buyers who are looking to evaluate a prospective property and need to find out if there could be any undisclosed problems in the future.
 The main task for home inspectors is to check for defects.
 They inspect every aspect of the home: the plumbing and electrical systems, roofing, …Read more

-Discuss and explain risks to the home, including environmental and mold risks.
+- Discuss and explain risks to the home, including environmental and mold risks.

-Document findings and explain them to clients.
+- Document findings and explain them to clients.